-The Ativafit F8 Upright Bike features an X-type folding frame design sturdy and stable with a maximum user weight capacity of up to 265 lbs (120 kg).
+The Ativafit F8 Upright Bike features an X-type folding frame design that is sturdy and stable, with a maximum user weight capacity of up to 265 lbs (120 kg).
 In addition, the space-saving folding capabilities make the workout bike the perfect choice for those who do not have much room.

-Effectively track your fitness progress using the featured multi-function digital fitness console.
+Effectively track your fitness progress using the featured multi-function digital fitness monitor.
 The easy-to-read LCD tracks time, distance, speed, calories burned, and pulse.
-The console is not telemetric, so you’ll need to hold the integrated pulse sensors in the handlebars to track the pulse.
+The monitor is not telemetric, so you’ll need to hold the integrated HR pulse sensors in the handlebars to track the pulse.
 Measuring your pulse is an essential tool for exercising correctly and efficiently.

 The Ativafit F8 upright bike comes equipped with 8-levels of manually adjustable resistance to meet your exercise intensity requirement.
 In addition, the R8 features a belt drivetrain for smooth and quiet operation.
 Thus, you’ll be able to watch television or listen to music while using it.